admantium-sg/kubernetes-kubeadm-terraform/README.md

 # K8S Kubeadm Cluster with Terraform

-This repository creates a kubeadm cluster on the Hetzner cloud.
+This repository creates a kubeadm cluster with the Hetzner cloud.

 The preconfigured components are `etcd`, `containerd` and `calico`.